 A Brighter Future for Women At Work

 Our program has demonstrated that it is possible to create a workplace where women can thrive during the menopause transition.
 With a prevention-led approach, the program offered tools and education to facilitate systemic change.
-To achieve this, the Transitioning Well program concentrated on several key areas:
+To achieve this, the Transitioning Well program concentrated on the following key areas:

 ✓ Increased Employee Engagement

 We know that women who feel valued and supported are more likely to be engaged and motivated.
-The program's workshops and coaching sessions provided women with the information and tools they needed to manage menopause symptoms and navigate workplace challenges.
+The program's workshops and coaching sessions provided the information and tools needed to manage menopause symptoms and navigate workplace challenges.

 ✓ Manager Confidence